At Nevada Eye Physicians, the safety of our patients, doctors, and staff is our top priority. Healthcare is

 - Staff who have traveled to areas with high infection rates will be required to extend their time away from work by an additional 14 days for home self-monitoring.

 - Staff to ask patients to wear a mask covering their appointment.

 - We are screening all patients before they enter the clinic with risk of exposure questionnaires

 - Patients are encouraged to come by themselves to the clinic if possible.

 - Each patient is to use hand sanitizer upon entrance.

 - Increased sanitizing of high-traffic and high-touch areas by office staff.

 - Waiting room chairs have been spread out to help comply with social distancing.

-- If someone you live with or the person driving you to your appointment is currently feeling sick or has any early flu-like symptoms or a respiratory illness; has been exposed to a COVID-19 patient, or has traveled outside the country in a high-risk country according to the CDC, please call us at (702) 896-6043 to reschedule.
+If someone you live with or the person driving you to your appointment is currently feeling sick or has any early flu-like symptoms or respiratory illness; has been exposed to a COVID-19 patient, or has traveled to an area with a high risk of infection rate as determined by CDC, please call us at (702) 896-6043 to reschedule.